bquan1406-droid/ecommerce-churn-prediction/README.md

 ## How I Built It

-I started by merging six relational tables to build a single customer-level feature table — the same kind of data wrangling a Data Scientist at Shopee or Lazada would do daily.
+I started by merging six relational tables to build a single customer-level feature table.
 From there I engineered 21 features across four categories: purchase recency and spend, delivery experience, payment behavior, and review signals.

 I trained three models in order of complexity — logistic regression as a baseline, then LightGBM, then LightGBM tuned with Optuna's Bayesian hyperparameter search across 50 trials.
 The final model reached an AUC-ROC of 0.9991.
 Class imbalance was handled with class weights rather than oversampling, to avoid introducing artificial patterns into the training data.